The style of music I play and / or work in is not western classical music. Is the programme for me?

 What are the programme fees?

-Fees for the Certificate: the Practice of Music Making 2022/23 are £3,820.
+Fees for the Creative Music Making 2023/24 are £4,100.
 This includes standard accommodation and meals during the residential week.

 How do I pay my fees?

 Payment of fees can be made in full or in three equal instalments due on the following dates:

 February 5th 2024 Payment 3

 Payment is made via Trinity Laban’s online web payment system upon acceptance of offer of a place and prior to enrolment.

 Are Creative Music Making fees eligible for Student Finance?

 - Student Finance England: A tuition fee loan covering the full cost of the programme is available and more information can be found here.

 - Student Finance Wales: the maximum tuition fee loan available for part-time study is £2625 so students will have to self-fund the remainder of the fee.
 Eligible students in Wales may also access part-time maintenance funding and more information can be found here.

 - Student Finance Northern Ireland: the maximum funding available for part time study is £3296.25, so students will have to self-fund the remainder of the fee.
 Eligible students in Northern Ireland may also access a course grant and more information can be found here.